-The most common myths about soy and the actual benefits of soy consumption
+The most common myths about soy and the surprising benefits of soy consumption

 Three most common myths about soy

 1. Soy consumption is one of the main causes of deforestation

 I decided to put this myth about soy first because I hear it all the time.
 Especially when I mention, that one of the main reasons I am leading a plant-based lifestyle is to help our planet.
 Just recently, we heard the news saying that the Amazonian rainforest is being burned down to make space to grow soy.
 So actually, this soy myth is partly true.
 But it is not the human soy consumption that is demanding such a high soy production, it is the meat and dairy consumption.
 According to the latest data, animal agriculture is responsible for 91% of the destruction of the Amazon rainforest and around 80% of the global soy crops are used to feed livestock.
 Only about 3% of soy is estimated to be consumed by humans in the form of soy products, and the rest is used to make oil.

 2. Most of the soy is genetically modified (GMO)

 This myth about soy is also partly true, but again, not when it comes to the soy for human consumption.
 In most parts of Europe, they don’t even use GMO soy for humans.
 There are a lot of soy products that are also classified as organic and the organic classification requires non-GMO ingredients by law.
 But livestock is mostly fed GMO soy.
 The problem with genetically modified plants is that most genetic modifications are made so that the plant sustains higher concentrations of pesticides and herbicides.
 These toxins then accumulate in tissues and secretions of animals that are fed with GMO soy, so those consuming meat and dairy products actually suffer from it the most.